Discover One Of The Best Nutritious Drink Suitable For Diabetics

 15. Spinach, kale, and collard greens

 All of these green leafy vegetables are good sources of lutein, a carotenoid that's good for the eyes.
 That's especially important because people with diabetes may develop debilitating eye problems as complications of the disease.
-These foods are also great sources of fiber, B vitamins, iron, calcium, and vitamin C.
+These foods are also great sources of fibre, B vitamins, iron, calcium, and vitamin C.

 16. Chocolate